jdbcode/tutorial-test/modis_ndvi_time_series_animation/modis_ndvi_time_series_animation.md

 ```

 A URL will be printed to the console after running this block of code.
 Upon visiting the URL, Earth Engine servers
 will complete the work needed to produce the GIF on-the-fly.
-Once the task is complete the animation will appear in
+Once the task is complete, the animation will appear in
 the browser.
 Use the right-click context menu to select options for downloading the GIF file to your location machine.